zstoebs/site/content/kus/_index.md

  <br>
  <br>

- All kū photos were taken by me with (mostly) a Canon EOS DIGITAL REBEL XS.
+ All kū photos were taken by me with (mostly) a Canon EOS REBEL XS.
 {{< /hackcss-alert >}}